igraph/python-igraph/doc/source/analysis.rst

     >>> v1, v2 = e.source, e.target

 Vice versa, to get the edge if from the source and target vertices, you can use :meth:`Graph.get_eid` or, for multiple pairs of source/targets, :meth:`Graph.get_eids`.
-The boolean version, asking whether two vertices are directly connected, is :meth:`Graph.are_connected`.
+The boolean version, asking whether two vertices are directly connected, is :meth:`Graph.are_adjacent`.

 To get the edges incident on a vertex, you can use :meth:`Vertex.incident`, :meth:`Vertex.out_edges` and :meth:`Vertex.in_edges`.
 The three are equivalent on undirected graphs but not directed ones of course::